x5a/hipproblems/lessenger/api.md

 - `POST /chat/messages` - a route capable of receiving messages, and optionally replying with a response.

 In order to allow cross origin requests (the UI is served by Hipmunk and your server will be on a different domain, `localhost:9000`), the route you expose needs to set a CORS wildcard HTTP header (i.e., `Access-Control-Allow-Origin: *`).
-We've provided a reference implementation in this repository, but you are free to use any framework/language you wish.
+We've provided several reference implementations in this repository, but you are free to use any framework/language you wish.

 ## Receiving Messages

-User generated - messages will be sent as `POST` requests to the `/chat/message` route.
+User generated messages will be sent as `POST` requests to the `/chat/message` route.
 The data will be encoded in `multipart/form-data` format.

 When the user joins a chat, you will recieve a message with data about the user.
 When the user sends a message, you will recieve a message with the user's message in `text`.